Updated May 2023

 Animation is also used for marketing videos and product demos, and to explain the value or function of a particular service.
 Tons of companies use 2D animation to sell and promote their offerings and capture the imagination of potential customers through storytelling.

 There's potential for great creativity and technical precision in this kind of work.
 And the application of 2D animation in marketing is only expected to grow in the coming years.

-2D animation for video games
+2D animation careers in video games

-- creating a variety of 2D assets, including characters, props and backgrounds, ranging from concepts to game-ready art
+- Creating a variety of 2D assets, including characters, props, and backgrounds, ranging from concepts to game-ready art

-- help with branding and visual display
+- Helping with branding and visual display

-- use Illustrator, After Effects, and Photoshop
+- Using Illustrator, After Effects, and Photoshop

 - Collaborating with a production team and artistic director to brainstorm new game concepts

 Canada is one of the largest video game producers in the world.
 There's no doubt that gaming is a very competitive industry, and breaking into a 2D animation career can be a challenge for recent grads.
 But there is definitely a thriving scene and solid opportunities for those with the right skills.

 How to start your 2d animation career